 1/16 teaspoon freshly ground black pepper

 In the food processor, process the bread, butter and seasonings in about 10 quick pulses.
-Stir in the onions -- but don't process.
+Stir in the onions but don't process them.
 If making ahead, transfer to a storage container and refrigerate.

-TO BAKE RIGHT AWAY Preheat oven to 425F.
+TO BAKE RIGHT AWAY Preheat oven to 425F/220C.
 Transfer hot bean mixture to a greased quiche pan or baking dish.
 Top the beans with the topping mixture and bake uncovered for 15 minutes.

 FROZEN BEANS What about frozen green beans?
-In 2007, I had no choice but to make this with frozen whole (not Frenched) beans and they worked just fine; you can skip the ice water step but I do recommend the drying process.
-Still, fresh beans are preferred.
+In 2007, I had no choice but to make this with frozen whole (not Frenched) beans and they worked just fine.
+You can can skip the ice water step but I do recommend the drying process.
+Still, fresh beans are much preferred.

 PRE-CUT BEANS What about bags of precut (supposedly) fresh beans?
 These never look that fresh, need to retrimmed anyway, and pound for pound are so expensive.
 It takes just a few minutes to snap the beans.